 1. The Committee has the power, in its discretion, to direct or conduct any special investigations it deems necessary or appropriate concerning matters relating to the Company’s financial statements, internal controls, compliance with applicable laws or business ethics.

 2. Initially establish and periodically review procedures for (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

-1. Review and assess the adequacy of this Charter on a periodic basis and recommend any proposed changes to the Board for approval.
+1. Review and assess the adequacy of this Charter on a periodic basis.

 2. As required under the rules of the Securities and Exchange Commission, prepare an Audit Committee Report to be included in the Company's annual proxy statement which: